Mark2023-fyi/planner/README.md

             }
         }

-        // Updated to use a Modal instead of an inline panel function handleCalendarDayClick(e) {
+        // Updated to use the Modal Pop-up function handleCalendarDayClick(e) {
             const dayEl = e.target.closest('.calendar-day:not(.other-month)');
             if (!dayEl) return;